MonoTech01/Networking-Labs/Cisco IOS Image/Use a TFTP Server to Upgrade a Cisco IOS Image.md

 Step 1: Upgrade an IOS image on a router.

-a.
-Access the TFTP server and enable the TFTP service.

-b.
-Note the IOS image files that are available on the TFTP server.
+a+b.
+Access the TFTP server and enable the TFTP service; Note the IOS image files that are available on the TFTP server.

-Question:
-Which IOS images stored on the server are compatible with a 1941 router?

 Open configuration window